 - When I was feeling stuck on the side of a mountain I called home, two of my friends organized a girls weekend at an airbnb on a vineyard where we stayed with an awesome couple who had lived in New York, London, Australia and China before quitting their jobs to run that vineyard together (what a dream!!), but I also thought of all the people who deserved a break more than I did… and felt guilty.

-- I also visited Montreal, Canada for the first time, and spent time with good people at JMU, and the beach.
-I am SO grateful for these trips and these people who have embraced my sometimes unpredictable emotions.
+- I visited Montreal, Canada for the first time, and spent time with good people at JMU, and the beach.
+I am SO grateful for these trips and these people who have embraced my sometimes unpredictable emotions, but I feel so needy.
+And I don’t like feeling that way.

 This summer, I had some thought-provoking conversations and some tough ones.
-Boone was generally difficult, and I’m so glad that season is over (more on the magical city of Winston Salem soon, I promise!)
+Boone was difficult, and I’m so glad that season is over (more on the magical city of Winston Salem soon!)
 I’m still untangling ideas and I know I’ll have more to write about soon, but for now, in attempt to clear out my blog draft folder, here’s a new blog post I’d been working on about… well, food.

 In May, Bret and I were persuaded to try eating Whole 30 foods.
 I hate restrictive diets and the concept of ‘bad’ food so I was very hesitant to give it a go, but I’ve heard it was ‘life-changing’ and I’d been doing a lot of emotional eating over the past year which has made me feel worse, not better.